ibrahimnasson/openvpn-htpasswd/README.md

 openvpn-htpasswd
 ================

 A small C program to use with OpenVPN's auth-user-pass-verify configuration option and an htpasswd file.
-It will probably only work on OpenBSD 5.6 and newer because it uses the [crypt_checkpass(3)](http://man.openbsd.org/OpenBSD-6.1/crypt_checkpass) function.
+It will probably only work on OpenBSD 5.9 and newer because it uses the [crypt_checkpass(3)](http://man.openbsd.org/crypt_checkpass.3) and [pledge(2)](http://man.openbsd.org/pledge.2)functions.

 tmp-file.example is an example of the temporary file that OpenVPN should provide as the first argument to the program if you use the "via-file" method.
 There is more detail in the [OpenVPN 2.4 man page](https://community.openvpn.net/openvpn/wiki/Openvpn24ManPage).

 users.htpasswd is an example of an htpasswd file that can be used for authentcation.
 There are three example username:password pairs in it for testing: user:test, user2:test2, and user3:test3.
-This file was generated with [htpasswd(1)](http://man.openbsd.org/OpenBSD-6.1/htpasswd) on OpenBSD 6.1.
+This file was generated with [htpasswd(1)](http://man.openbsd.org/htpasswd) on OpenBSD 6.1.

 Disclaimer
 ==========